SAHU-01/INIT-2022/Environment/README.md

     > Again, if you are using Unix/Mac, you might want to use the helper functions `make pelican_push` or `make panther_push` but make sure that you have the `RL_TEAM_ID` environmental variable set as your team's name.
 If you are not sure what it should be, please check with your facilitator.
 The format is "team_X" where X is your teams number, for example "team_1", "team_2", etc.

-### Registering docker images for the tournament

-* Every team will have a corresponding .txt file in the [teams](teams) directory of this repository.
-* Teams can register their agents each day of the challenge by adding their image tags in this file.
-   - Please check [team_test.txt](teams/team_test.txt) for an example.
-* Unregistered agents (tags) will not be included in the daily tournaments.